 - Please note that, per our policy, you must use The University of Tampa catering office, Sodexo, for any events held in the Vaughn Center.
 The Sodexo Dining Services information, including a catering menu, can be found by visiting dining.ut.edu or Vaughn Center room 229.

 - If you would like to provide food through another vendor, you must first complete a Food Waiver Form and submit to the Sodexo office at least 10 business days in advance.

 Throughout the day, student organizations are encouraged to market upcoming events and share information about their individual organizations by reserving a table in the Vaughn Center lobby.
 Each student organization is allowed to reserve one table per day, and reservations for tabling are done through OrgSync.

 Please note tabling can only occur between the hours of 8 a.m. and 5 p.m.
 The lobby and courtyard host special events in the evening hours.

 Student Organization Consulting

 Need help planning an event on campus for your student organization?
 Struggling with the online reservation system?
 We are here to help.

-Please visit the student coordinators of Event Services in the Office of Student Leadership and Engagement for one-on-one help regarding planning an event on campus, from reservations, facilities and dining to marketing, vendors and other questions you might have.
+Please visit the student coordinators of Event Services in the Org Suite in Vaughn Center room 209 for one-on-one help regarding planning an event on campus, from reservations, facilities and dining to marketing, vendors and other questions you might have.